← Blog

 Can I enter Bolivia as a tourist and then apply for residency?

 Yes.
-Many applicants enter as tourists, wait 15 days in Bolivia, and then apply to change immigration status.
+Many applicants enter as tourists and apply once eligible: Group 1 can file when local documents are ready; Groups 2 and 3 after 15 days in Bolivia.
 EU citizens, US citizens, South Korean citizens, and Mercosur nationals can enter visa-free for 90 days per calendar year.